hasnaindev/wordpress-theme-boilerplate/README.md

 ## Setup

+Before anything else, make sure you have the following extensions installed on your code editor.

+1. Prettier
+2. ESLint
+3. Stylelint
+4. EditorConfig

 To get this theme up and running, download it or clone it and then run the following command.

 ```